-These past few years I celebrated Pride Month with lists of 10 LGBTQ positive visual novels—2018’s List and 2019’s List–and I highly recommend giving those a read, there are some seriously great titles there that definitely warrant a look.
-Because it’s June once again, I have compiled another list with even more LGBTQ+ positive Visual Novels!
+These past few years I celebrated Pride Month with lists of 10 LGBTQ positive visual novels—2018’s List , 2019’s List, and 2020’s List—and I highly recommend giving those a read, there are some seriously great titles there that definitely warrant a look.
+Because it’s June once again, I have compiled another list with loads more LGBTQ+ positive Visual Novels!

 I tried my best to choose games that presented members of the LGBTQ+ community in a positive light, focusing less on sexual orientation or gender identity and more on telling meaningful stories that focus on the human experience.
 As in previous years, I have include links to each of the games, a synopsis of the story, and a short summary of the types of representation you’ll find in the game.
-So, without further ado, here are Even More LGBTQ Positive Visual Novels that you should totally check out this Pride Month!
+So, without further ado, here are Loads More LGBTQ Positive Visual Novels that you should totally check out this Pride Month (and beyond)!